 Let's talk about online stalking!

 Discrimination, abuse, exploitation, stalking, harassment, or cyberbullying reproduce gender-based violence and affect the offline lives of victims/survivors, evidencing the impact of virtual and technological spaces on everyday life.
-Online gender violence is a continuation of offline violence, which is increasingly widespread and virulent in a society with a patriarchal structure.
+Online Gender-Based Violence (OGBV) is a continuation of offline violence, and it is increasingly widespread and malicious in patriarchal societies.

-A study conducted in 51 countries around the world found that 38% of women over age 18 have suffered online violence.1 In that context, understanding the mechanisms driving such violence allows us to recognize each type of aggression.
-In this case, I want to emphasize stalking facilitated by technology; a form of violence that feeds on online information, which is on the rise in our hyperconnected world and continued gender-based aggression seeking to control the lives of women and LGBTIQ+ persons.
+A study conducted in 51 countries around the world found that 38% of women over age 18 have suffered online gender-based violence.1 In that context, understanding the mechanisms driving such violence allows us to recognise each type of aggression.
+In this case, I want to emphasise stalking facilitated by technology; a form of violence that feeds on online information, which is on the rise in our hyperconnected world and continues gender-based aggression seeking to control the lives of women and LGBTIQ+ persons.

-Stalking is described by counselors on digital gender violence2 and persons working in the fields of human rights and technology as a common form of violence that persists over time, creating a pressing need to denounce, discuss, and characterize it, to further its recognition and design strategies of defense and mitigation.
+Counselors on digital gender violence2 and persons working in the fields of human rights and technology have described stalking as a common form of violence that persists over time.
+This creates a pressing need to denounce, discuss, and characterise the phenomenon, to further its recognition and design strategies of defense and mitigation.

 Wondering and asking questions

-In the first months of the year, alongside the program Take Back The Tech!, we convened various fellow feminists, professionals in the fields of technology-facilitated gender-based violence and human rights in the digital space on their perceptions surrounding online stalking.
-It was an invitation to participate in a forum where we organized three focus groups under a methodology based on understanding their perceptions and experiences in their areas of specialization, with the intention of including people working in Asia, Latin America, and Africa.
+In the first months of the year, alongside the program Take Back The Tech!, we convened various fellow feminists, professionals in the fields of Technology-Facilitated Gender-Based Violence and human rights in the digital space to share their perceptions surrounding online stalking.
+It was an invitation to participate in a forum which was organised into three focus groups under a methodology based on understanding their perceptions and experiences in their areas of specialisation across Asia, Latin America, and Africa.

-Our aim was to start a conversation that characterizes technology-facilitated violence and allows us to think together about its divergent mechanisms, impacts, and contexts.
-Above all, we seek to collectively pose important questions about this kind of violence based on the experience of those who have assisted others and who are working in each context from different regions.3
+Our aim was to start a conversation about Technology-Facilitated Violence that allows us to collectively think about its divergent mechanisms, impacts, and contexts.
+And most importantly, to collectively pose important questions about this kind of violence — based on the experience of those who do the important work of providing help and expertise in different regions.3

 The continuum of violence

-As the European Parliamentary Research Service emphasizes in its study (2021), women can be potential victims of digital stalking, be they public figures, people in monogamous relationships, or simple social media users.4 This affirmation is constantly confirmed by those who provide victim support services, report, and investigate online gender-based violence and digital rights who participated in this conversation.
+As the European Parliamentary Research Service emphasises in its study (2021), women can be potential victims of digital stalking across contexts — including public figures, people in monogamous relationships, or simple social media users.4 This affirmation was constantly confirmed by respondents who participated in these conversations with us.
+These participants do important work: from providing victim support services to reporting and investigating OGBV and digital rights.

 (Participant in the open conversation on online stalking, 2024)

-Participants in the conversations agreed that online stalking is a form of technology-facilitated violence that is characterized by being prolonged over time, feeds on information about victims available online (such as social media platforms and online information), does not require extensive technological knowledge, and is commonly accompanied by other forms of online gender-based violence (OGBV).
-This characterization underscores how online stalking is recognized as tangible and commonplace violence; however, enunciating it does not seem sufficient to combat it.
+Participants in the conversations agreed that online stalking is a form of technology-facilitated violence that is characterised by increasing over time.
+It feeds on information about victims available online (such as social media platforms and online information), does not require extensive technological knowledge, and is commonly accompanied by other forms of online gender-based violence (OGBV).
+Such characterisation underscores how online stalking is recognised as tangible and commonplace violence.
+However, enunciating it does not seem sufficient to combat it.

 (Participant in the open conversation on online stalking, 2024)

-In groups from the different regions, online stalking was mentioned as a form of vigilance that facilitates the implementation of other forms of violence, among which the conversation in the group from the African and Latin American region made a link to femicide as one more form of violence that leads to (sic) other, more extreme forms.
-Participants in the conversation with the Asian region mentioned its specific link to harassment of public figures and activists.
+In groups from the different regions, online stalking was mentioned as a form of vigilance that facilitates the implementation of other forms of violence.
+Participants from the African and Latin American region linked femicide, a physically violent crime, to online stalking — as layers of violence are used to aid each other and that “one more form of violence that leads to (sic) other, more extreme forms”.
+Participants in the conversation with the Asian region connected the act of online stalking specifically to the harassment of public figures and activists.

 (Participant in the open conversation on online stalking, 2024)